Todd-Fulton/cppdevenv/README.md

 # WIP: Warning !!!
 This is a Work in Progress

-A set of Dockerfiles and a bake script for generating a few toolchains and build environments for bleeding-edge C++20/23 development.
+A set of scripts for bleeding-edge C++20/23 development.

 ## Future Goals: